portfolium/playbook/docs/contributing-to-projects.md

 ## Move and update your Jira ticket

-Once your PR has been opened, you should move your ticket to the correct swim lane, most like Code Review.
-However if you code has passed Code Review and it ready for PM/QA you should then move the ticket again.
+Once your PR has been opened, you should move your ticket to the correct swim lane, most likely Code Review.
+However if your code has passed Code Review and it's ready for PM/QA you should then move the ticket again.

 After moving your ticket, you should be ready to let the PM know they can check it for acceptance.
 Here is a sample comment you can add to your ticket: